Copper¶

 Copper is a co-operative caching layer for scalable parallel data movement in Exascale Supercomputers developed at Argonne Leadership Computing Facility.

-How to use copper on Aurora
+How to use Copper on Aurora¶

-Then run your mpiexec as you would normally run.
+as you would normally run.

-If you want your I/O to go through copper, add /tmp/${USER}/copper/
+If you want your I/O to go through Copper, add /tmp/${USER}/copper/

 For example, if you have a local conda environment located in a path at /lus/flare/projects/Aurora_deployment/kaushik/copper/oct24/copper/run/copper_conda_env

-, you need to prepath the copper path as /tmp/${USER}/copper/lus/flare/projects/Aurora_deployment/kaushik/copper/oct24/copper/run/copper_conda_env
+, you need to prepath the Copper path as /tmp/${USER}/copper/lus/flare/projects/Aurora_deployment/kaushik/copper/oct24/copper/run/copper_conda_env

-The same should be done for any type of PATHS, like PYTHONPATH, CONDAPATH and your input file path.
+.
+The same should be done for any type of PATHS, like PYTHONPATH, CONDAPATH, and your input file path.

-Python Example
+Python Example:

 time mpirun --np ${NRANKS} --ppn ${RANKS_PER_NODE} --cpu-bind=list:4:9:14:19:20:25:56:61:66:71:74:79 --genvall \